-Illustrations of fashion art articulate the design of and aesthetics of clothing, shoes and accessories of a fashion designer.
+Illustrations of fashion art articulate the design of and aesthetics of clothing, shoes, and accessories of a fashion designer.
 These are illustrations that communicate the ideas of a designer’s collection.
 Usually starting as sketches that act as conceptual representations of garments and looks within a collection, they are refined to articulate intricate details of an outfit.

-Fashion illustrators need to have a keen knowledge of the human form and how clothing and outfits fit on the body.
+Fashion illustrators need to have a keen knowledge of the human form and how clothing and outfits fit the body.
 Renderings of fabric may be used in fashion artwork to demonstrate how it drapes and falls, so an understanding of how cloth behaves is also required.

 8. Fine art

-Fine art is categorized as the highest form of decorative or applied art that is created for the purpose of pure enjoyment and meaningfulness (as opposed to creating art to a client brief).
+Fine art is categorized as the highest form of decorative or applied art that is created for the purpose of pure enjoyment and meaningfulness (as opposed to creating art for a client brief).
 It is expressed in painting, sculpture, architecture, furniture, pottery, metalwork, etc. A part of the Western tradition, it represents a purity of discipline in aesthetic pleasure through the visual arts and crafts.

-In its modern iterations, fine art has come to include film, photography, design and conceptual art.
+In its modern iterations, fine art has come to include film, photography, design, and conceptual art.

 Illustration by CG Spectrum student Ismar Suchov